FIFA looks to expand Women’s World Cup from 24 to 32 teams

 FIFA has already decided to expand the men’s World Cup from 32 to 48 teams from 2026.

-Infantino wants to double the Women’s World Cup prize money which would lift it to $60 million.
-The 2022 men’s tournament will have prize money of $440 million.
+Infantino wants to double the Women’s World Cup prize money, team preparation funding and cash for clubs releasing players, lifting the figure to $100 million.

+The 2022 men’s tournament will have prize money of $440 million and $209 million is made available to clubs releasing players.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports